Mystievous/mysti-discord-template/README.md

 # Mystievous' Discord Bot Template

 ## Info
-This template uses [Discord.js](https://discord.js.org/) to assemble a discord bot, to then be run through Docker.
+This template uses [Discord.js](https://discord.js.org/) to assemble a discord bot.

-To run this without docker, it will require the environment variables from `envs`, or use the `.env` file directly in `index.ts` with a node package like `dotenv`.

 ## Usage
-1. Make sure that you have [docker](https://www.docker.com/) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) installed.
+1. Make sure you have node installed, with corepack enabled.
-On windows, it is recommended to use WSL 2 instead of using windows directly.
+On windows, it is additionally recommended to use WSL 2 instead of using windows directly.
 2. Create and clone a new repository using this template.
-3. Navigate to `./src/bot`, and run `yarn install` to install the required node modules.
+3. Navigate to `./bot`, and run `yarn install` to install the required node modules.
-4. Configure the environment variables in `./envs/` as described in `./envs/template.env`
+4. Configure the environment variables in `./bot/envs/` as described in `./bot/envs/template.env`.
-5. run `docker compose up --build` to build and run the container
+5. run `yarn run dev` to build and run the container in dev mode.

 ## Commands
-Slash commands can be created in *a subfolder* of the `./commands/` folder.
-There are example commands already provided in `./commands/example/`.
+Slash commands can be created in *a subfolder* of the `./bot/commands/` folder.
+There are example commands already provided in `./bot/commands/example/`.

 ```ts
 export default {